Databingo/aih/README.md

 2. ~More roles such as cowriter?~

 ## About Suggestions
-This is just a test in concept of "Co-relation's enhancement of AI and human beings".
+This is an open plan based on the idea of "Co-relation's enhancement of AI and human beings".
 If you have any suggestions please write in Issues.